Data Protection Policy

 Dartford Borough Council - Data Protection Policy

-The Data Protection Act 2018 regulates the processing of information relating to individuals, which includes the obtaining, holding, using or disclosing of such information and covers computerised records as well as manual filing systems and card indexes.
+The Data Protection Act 2018 and the UK GDPR (the retained EU law version of the General Data Protection Regulation) regulates the processing of information relating to individuals, which includes the obtaining, holding, using or disclosing of such information and covers computerised records as well as manual filing systems and card indexes.

 We need to collect and use certain types of information about people with whom we deal in order to carry out our everyday business and to fulfil our objectives and our statutory functions.